renemoeijes/simple-wifi/README.md

 # simple-wifi

+This is part of a whole concept:
+Simple-wifi -> wifi ssid setup via phone.
+Simple-bt   -> Play bluetooth
+Simple-spot -> Play spotify

+To install All:

 **Simple WiFi Setup Portal for Raspberry Pi | Captive Portal | IoT WiFi Configuration**

 simple-wifi is a minimal, high-performance **captive portal** designed specifically for **WiFi setup on Raspberry Pi** devices.